kurtbuilds/sid/README.md

 An id scheme.
 Why another one?

-- **Lexicographically sorted** - The first 40 bits of `sid` are a second precision timestamp, which can be lexically sorted as strings (similar to `ulid`).
+- **Lexicographically sorted** - The first 48 bits of `sid` are ms precision timestamp, which can be lexically sorted as strings (same as `ulid`).
 This keeps database indexes small, unlike `uuid` which can explode index size.
 - **Named** - sids can be labeled, e.g. `usr_0da0fa0e02cssbhkanf04c_srb0` or unlabeled.
 - **Readable and memorable** - sid has a 4 character suffix, which is easy to remember, speak, and type, for quick visual and verbal comparison.